termitehuegel/web-programming-demo-project/demo-project-backend/README.md

 But you can execute this project without docker as well (not recommended) by starting the `start.bat` in the `/target/demo-project-backend-<Version>-bin/` directory.
-If you aren't using windows than copy the command from the `start.bat`.
+If you aren't using windows than use an equivalent command to the one used in the `start.bat` for your system.
 It is expected that a sufficiently new version of `java` is installed and registered as a system variable.